 The Rooms at the Wykeham Arms

 My lovely bed had a 1600 individual pocket sprung mattress topped with a mattress cover.
-The duvet is a luxury microfibre and the pillows are both luxury microfibre and goosedown – but do call reception if you prefer another pillow option!
-I love that they have this information about the bedding next to the information about the coffee machine – every hotel should provide detail on their thread counts!
+The duvet is a luxury microfibre and the pillows are both luxury microfibre and goosedown – but do call reception if you prefer another pillow option.

 The shower is a modern rain shower with two shower head options and there are also nice toiletries as well as fluffy towels.